ss3sim/ss3sim/inst/ms/manuscript.md

 `copy_models`
 `run_ss3model`

 3. Functions for analyzing and plotting simulation output.

-## High-level ss3sim functions ##
+## High-level tailored ss3sim functions ##

 - an example framework
 - because it relies on manipulation of these configuration files, it's important the config files match a specific format
 - general framework, because you start with your own OM and EM, and a wide variety of questions are then available through manipulations of ..., ...
-"Environmental correlates of recruitment fluctuations can be included in SS in two ways (Schirripa et al., 2009)" [@Methot2012]

 # An example simulation with ss3sim #

 ## Setting up the SS models ##

+- the (simple) research question
-- OM and EM models
+- setting up the OM and EM SS models
 - things to keep in mind
 - running through SS to format as `.ss_new` files and renaming

 ## File and folder setup ##

 - required files
-- nested vs. flat folders
+- Why we chose a flat-file structure
+- see vignette

 ## Translating research questions into configuration files ##